-- o value from eMake host registry prior to the start of the build

-- value from the agent host registry, if any

-- value set by an earlier job in the build
+- Value from eMake host registry prior to the start of the build - o Value from the agent host registry, if any - Value set by an earlier job in the build

-The additional checking of precedence enables ElectricAccelerator Developer Editionto interoperate with tools that store host-specific licensing information in the registry.
+The additional checking of precedence enables Accelerator to interoperate with tools that store host-specific licensing information in the registry.
 If the agent simply used the value from eMake unconditionally in all cases, such tools would fail to operate correctly.